Humhu/argus/camera_array/README.md

 # camera_array
 Package for scheduling and managing arrays of switchable cameras.
+Note that this package is currently deprecated.